Donaghmede: Retail

 Donaghmede Shopping Centre stands on the site of the original Donaghmede House.
 Dunnes Stores is the anchor tenant along with 50 other shops, a cafe and a branch of Dublin City Libraries.
-Currently, the centre is being improved and redeveloped.
-However, a number of local resident groups, such as the Donaghmede Estate Residents Committee, and some public representatives, have opposed the developments.
 The Donaghmede Inn pub and some other shops have direct access from outside.

-Near the shopping centre is a medical centre with a pharmacy and cafe, and there is a small shopping precinct in Clare Hall, between Donaghmede, Ayrfield and Coolock.
+Near Donaghmede Shopping Centre is a medical centre with a pharmacy and café, and there is a small shopping precinct in Clare Hall, between Donaghmede, Ayrfield and Coolock.